 The use of multiple extension cords, "octopus plugs" or strip plugs is prohibited, as they overload circuits in the room.
 Placement of cords under carpeting or in locations where they will be walked on is also forbidden.

 Motorcycles and motorbikes

 Motorcycles and motorbikes are not permitted in the residence halls.

 Space heaters/air conditioners

-Due to fire safety concerns and possible overloading of electrical circuits, space heaters and air conditioners are not permitted, unless approved by the assistant director of housing operations for residential education under the advisement of the Office of Disability Services.
+Due to fire safety concerns and possible overloading of electrical circuits, space heaters and air conditioner as follows: